-• Housing choice #5: Increase in resident mobility This metric captures households served in SHA's agency units, which includes the respite program at Jefferson Terrace.
+This metric captures households served in SHA's agency units, which includes the respite program at Jefferson Terrace.
 Due to the rehab at the building, the respite program is operating at approximately 50% capacity.
 Additionally, one of the agency unit providers shifted their service delivery model from short-term emergency shelter to longer-term transitional housing, resulting in longer household stays in units and lower turnover.
-Therefore, SHA saw fewer than usual new move-ins in 2022.